getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/index.md

 ```

 It works in the whole inheritance chain.
-The example above will filter out also `TaskCancelledException` since it derives from `OperationCancelledException`.
+The example above will also filter out `TaskCancelledException` because it derives from `OperationCancelledException`.

 ## Automatically discovering release version